Skip to main content

 Frequently Asked Questions

-Loot Box Quest is a casual simulation game with business theme.
+Loot Box Quest is a casual simulation game with horror, comedy, economy and business themes.

 Loot Box Quest is available on PC and Windows.